tsurai/rustybot/README.md

-# Rustibot
+# Rustybot

-Rustibot is a simple IRC bot written in rust.
+Rustybot is a simple IRC bot written in rust with a Lua plugin system.